 One person was not enough and two people will most likely not be enough.
 Guess what?
 You’re going to have to hire people and that takes a lot of time.
 The initial recruiting and scouting takes a ton of time.
 Both cofounders should be very involved in the interviewing and hiring process, but it’s the initial scouting of talent that matters.
 You won’t have enough money for a recruiter, so you will have to do it yourself, which is better anyway.
 The DNA of your first 50 employees is too crucial to leave up to someone outside the company.
 Your business cofounder should be a great scout of talent to build out the rest of the marketing, biz dev, and technical team (another area where being technical as a business cofounder is crucial).
 Optimize your business with Salesforce Consulting from VALiNTRY CRM!

 A clear vision on how to develop customer acquisition methods

 I’ve said it before and I will say it again: if you build it they will not come.
 A lack of customer acquisition methods and points of distribution is the single largest killer of startups out there.
 Getting a product to market is certainly difficult, but acquiring customers is even more difficult.
 Your business cofounder should have a clear vision for how to acquire customers.
 SEO and viral stuff shouldn’t be their only answer.
+What causes cannibalization is most important that you should know.
 Many customer acquisition methods include business development deals and channel partners.
 Your business cofounder should know how to develop those relationships.